UV Glue vs Epoxy for Mixed Materials: Which Bonds?

 The Bottom Line

 Both UV glue and epoxy can bond mixed materials effectively — but neither is universally better.
-The choice depends on whether UV light can reach the adhesive, the size of the gap being bridged, the degree of CTE mismatch, and the load the joint must carry.
+The choice depends on whether light can reach the adhesive, the size of the gap being bridged, the degree of CTE mismatch, and the load the joint must carry.
+For assemblies that also face outdoor sun and moisture, our review of environmentally resistant grades — tested under accelerated weathering per ASTM G154 — covers that factor.

 Incure offers UV adhesives across a range of viscosities and flexibility grades to address diverse mixed-material bonding scenarios in electronics, optical, industrial, and consumer applications.